cgermain/GAILA/README.md

 ### INSTALLATION
 Once the prerequisites are downloaded, download this folder by clicking the "download ZIP" button near the top-right of this page.
 Unzip this zip file, and move the created folder to a location of your choice.

 After unzipping, you should be able to set up the project by clicking on install.bat, located in the INSTALLATION folder.
-This file automatically downloads dependencies, including pip (a python package manager), virtualEnv (a python dependency), as well as various python packages (flask, numpy, pandas).
+This file automatically downloads dependencies, including pip (a python package manager), virtualEnv (a python dependency), as well as various python packages (flask, numpy, pandas, pyteomics).

 ### TO RUN